 Let's edit the /etc/sysconfig/networking-scripts/ifcfg-eth0 file (if your network interface name is eth0):

 Note: as our examples if for Kronos Cloud server, we need to configure the IP address statically.

 Here is how our configuration looks in this example case:

-Make sure there are no mistakes in this file, we suggest you firstly configuring static IP, then restarting network service, then configuring second IP in the same file and only the adding the SCRADDR (source address) or else you might lose connection to your server (in this case, use the virtual console via Heficed Terminal to reach your server).
+Make sure there are no mistakes in this file, we suggest you firstly configuring static IP, then restarting network service, then configuring second IP in the same file and only the adding the SRCADDR (source address) or else you might lose connection to your server (in this case, use the virtual console via Heficed Terminal to reach your server).

 Check the results: